Knowledge Hub

 • Reliance - The third party needs to rely on the apparent contract formation authority of the agent and make a commitment in reliance on the apparent exercise of contract formation authority.

 Whether apparent contract formation authority has been exercised or not is a question of fact where there is a dispute over whether there is a binding contract or not.
 One case on this point is Athena Brands Ltd v Superdrug Stores Plc [2019] EWHC 3503 (Comm), where the High Court was asked to determine if an employee of Superdrug had exercised apparent contract formation authority to enter into a contract with Athena Brands Limited that was binding on Superdrug.
-It was argued that the Superdrug employee had no authority as a buyer to enter into contracts as their role was limited to product identification and negotiation.
-The company information provided to suppliers said the buyer had the job of discussing trade terms.
+It was argued that the Superdrug employee had no authority as a buyer to enter into contracts, as their role was limited to product identification and negotiation.
+The company information provided to suppliers stated that the buyer was responsible for discussing trade terms.
 The court therefore held that the employer had apparent contract formation authority even though Superdrug believed that their employee had exceeded their authority.

 Can an agent hold usual contract formation authority?

-In addition to actual and apparent contract formation authority you may read reference to ‘usual authority’.
-If you come across the term usual authority this should ring some alarm bells as the court has said the meaning of the term usual authority is unclear.
-Anything that is ambiguous has a greater risk of a commercial contract dispute.
+In addition to actual and apparent contract formation authority, you may read reference to ‘usual authority’.
+If you come across the term' usual authority, 'this should ring some alarm bells, as the court has stated that the meaning of the term' usual authority' is unclear.
+Anything ambiguous has a greater risk of a commercial contract dispute.

-In the case of Ukraine v Law Debenture Trust Corp Plc [2018] EWCA Civ 2026, the Court of Appeal said that use of the term ‘usual authority’ could create confusion because it potentially was either implied or actual authority.
-Therefore, the use of the term should be avoided by you and if you see it, you should ask for written clarification as to what is meant by usual authority.
+In the case of Ukraine v Law Debenture Trust Corp Plc [2018] EWCA Civ 2026, the Court of Appeal said that the use of the term ‘usual authority’ could create confusion because it potentially could be either implied or actual authority.
+Therefore, the use of the term should be avoided by you, and if you see it, you should ask for written clarification as to what is meant by usual authority.

 The burden of proof and contract formation authority